lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 _Stories featuring Tech Lead archetpye_: [Diana Pojar](https://staffeng.com/stories/diana-pojar), [Dan Na](https://staffeng.com/stories/dan-na), [Ritu Vincent](https://staffeng.com/stories/ritu-vincent)

 _Tech Leads_ are the most common Staff archetype and lead one team or a cluster of teams in their approach and execution.
 They're comfortable scoping complex tasks, coordinating their team towards solving them, and unblocking them along the way. _Tech Leads_ often carry the team's context and maintain many of the essential cross-team and cross-functional relationships necessary for the team's success.
+They're a close partner to the team's product manager and the first person called when the roadmap needs to be shuffled.

 Earlier in their career, they will have implemented their team's most complex technical projects, but at this point, they default to delegating such projects across the team.
-They do this both to grow their teammates and in acknowledgment that their team's impact grows as their coding blocks shrink.
+They do this both to grow their teammates and in acknowledgment that the team's impact grows as the _Tech Lead_'s coding blocks shrink.
+While they're coding less, they are still the person defining their team's technical vision, and stepping in to build alignment within the team on complex issues.

 The _Tech Lead_ role is, for many folks, their first experience as a Staff engineer.
 A few forces conspire towards that result.
 First, the _Tech Lead_ role tends to develop early on within companies that have a strong concept of team, which is common among companies using agile methodologies, and most companies attempt an agile approach at some point.
-Another factor is that the day-to-day work of a _Tech Lead_ is most similar to the work you'd already be doing as a Senior engineer.
-This makes it a fairly intuitive transition.
+Another factor is that the day-to-day work of a _Tech Lead_ is most similar to the work you'd already be doing as a Senior engineer, making it a fairly intuitive transition.
+Most importantly, an organization needs roughly one _Tech Lead_ for every eight engineers, making it far more common than other archetypes.

-To acknowledge a source of potential confusion, some companies use _Tech Lead_ as a title that you get promoted into instead of as a role.
-In this list of archetypes, the _Tech Lead_ is one approach to operating as a Staff engineer, but it's quite common to operate in the _Tech Lead_ role without having the impact expected of a Staff-level engineer.
+Somewhat confusingly, some companies use _Tech Lead_ as a title, and others use it as a role.
+In this list of archetypes, the _Tech Lead_ is one approach to operating as a Staff engineer, but it's quite common to perform the _Tech Lead_ role without having the impact expected of a Staff-level engineer.
 Indeed, you'll find non-Staff engineers acting with the behaviors of every archetype.
 Being a Staff-engineer is not just a role.
 It's the intersection of the role, your behaviors, your impact, and the organization's recognition of all those things.

 ## Architect